Aerodynamic center

-The lift and drag forces can be applied at a single point, the center of pressure, about which they exert zero torque.
+The lift and drag forces can be applied at a single point, the center of pressure.
 However, the location of the center of pressure moves significantly with a change in angle of attack and is thus impractical for aerodynamic analysis.
 Instead the aerodynamic center is used and as a result the incremental lift and drag due to change in angle of attack acting at this point is sufficient to describe the aerodynamic forces acting on the given body.

 Theory

 Within the assumptions embodied in thin airfoil theory, the aerodynamic center is located at the quarter-chord (25% chord position) on a symmetric airfoil while it is close but not exactly equal to the quarter-chord point on a cambered airfoil.